valloon427428/WindowsDefenderHelper/README.md

 # WindowsDefenderHelper

-C# class that can add/remove/read exclusions on Windows Defender.
+Add/remove/read exclusions on Windows Defender using C#.
 This requires Administrator Privilege.

 ## How to use